pusher-community/real-time-laravel/getting-started/integrate-pusher.md

 # Integrate Pusher

-The first thing we need to do is configure the environment variables with your Pusher application credentials.
+In this section we're going to show how to firstly store our Pusher credentials in the PHP application.
+Then we're going to integrate the Pusher PHP library, followed by the Pusher JavaScript library.
+As we go through we'll also take a look at how you can debug your integration which can come in handy if things go wrong.
+But things never go wrong, right?!

 ## Add the Pusher credentials to `.env`

-When the application was created a `.env` file will also have been created in the root of the app.
+When the Laravel application was created a `.env` file will also have been created in the root of the app.

 Take the Pusher credentials we noted down earlier (`app_id`, `key` and `secret`) - or you may even have a browser tap still open on the Main app in the Pusher dashboard - and add them to the `.env` file: